 The readings are accompanied by more than 2,400 pages of study guides by Dr. Robert and Suzanne Alexander, edited by author Joseph Pearce and Thomist philosophers to provide a Catholic understanding.
 Carmack estimates that students will read about 45-60 minutes a night for four or five nights a week, depending on the reader.

 Identical, live first-year classes are scheduled at different times of day to give students a choice that fits their schedules.
 Although the program is online, there is opportunity for interaction.
 Students meet in the online classrooms, may become friends through e-mail exchanges, and sometimes meet during or at the end of the academic year.

 The four LSP theology courses are asynchronous and so may be taken at any time of year.

 Students who complete any portion of the 60 credit hours can earn a degree from an accredited college in an additional one-and-a-half to two-and-a-half years, assuming LSP credits are accepted.
 LSP has degree-completion agreements with Holy Apostles College and Seminary, Benedictine College, Campion College in Australia, Catholic Distance University, Bethel University and Harrison Middleton University.
 Although hundreds of colleges accept ACE-recommended credits, not all do; students should inquire with colleges they may be considering.

-Students who start Angelicum’s program after high school will need four years to complete 48 credit hours in the Great Books Program, and two years to complete the theology courses, which may be taken with the Great Books courses.
-But some colleges—including Catholic Distance University—allow students to take Angelicum courses at the same time or even after their own courses.
+Students who start LSP’s program after high school will need four years to complete the 48 credit hours in the Great Books Program, and two years to complete the theology courses, which may be taken with the Great Books courses.
+But some colleges—including Catholic Distance University—allow students to take LSP courses at the same time or even after their own courses.
 Other students may be content to spread out their studies over time, thereby reducing annual costs and simultaneously getting a head start on a career or exploring a religious vocation.